IsaacKanyili161/MS-Excel-Analysing-Sales-and-Customer-Purcahasing-Behaviour/README.md

 [Dataset](https://github.com/mochen862/excel-project-coffee-sales)

 #### *Considerations*
-I decided to give this project context by **attaching the dataset to a fictional company name and altering the numerical columns** for **sales and profits** from **USD to KES**.
+I decided to give this project context by **attaching the dataset to a fictional company name and altering the numerical columns** for **unit price and profits** from **USD to KES**.
 In the [Data Transformation](#data-transformation) section, I provide more insights on how I executed this.
 This analysis draws inspiration from the tutorial but I used my own unique approach to provide value to whoever would like to use the same dataset to learn.

 ## Tools
 This project is purely Microsoft Excel based.
 I performed my data cleaning, data transformations, analysis and visualization using Microsoft Excel.